 5. Skateboard bicycle rack

-Another way to bring your board along your bicycle is by using a skate rack for bike.
+Another way to bring your board along with your bicycle is by using a skate rack for the bike.
 This accessory comes in different forms based on the type of skateboard.
 So, before getting one, make sure you know the best type to use.

 You also have to consider the rack’s size and durability.
 Since skateboards have different builds and weights, it’s best to check the rack’s specifications and boundaries in figures.
 That way, you’ll be sure you’re using the most appropriate and reliable frame for your skateboard.